Mandatory E-Verify laws and rules at city, county, and state levels

 DISCLAIMER: The information contained on this chart is intended for informational purposes only and should not be construed as legal advice, either expressed or implied.
-Given the ever-changing E-Verify legislation landscape that may be subject to change without notice, this chart and map may not always reflect the most current information.
+Given the ever-changing E-Verify required states and legislation landscape that may be subject to change without notice, this chart and map may not always reflect the most current information.
 For legal advice, consult informed counsel.

 Federal (All States) I-9 Penalties and Laws